Freedom of the press in Bangladesh: Persecution of journalists

 The office of the president and general secretary of the Jatiya Press Club was vandalized and forcefully occupied after Abdul Hannan Masud of quota movement demanded their resignation and banning Awami League supporting journalists from the profession.
 The office of Shyamal Dutta of the Jatiya Press Club, National Press Club of Bangladesh, was vandalized and he was prevented from leaving Bangladesh.
 A mob attacked and vandalized Chittagong Press Club.
 Ruhul Quddus Talukder Dulu, leader of the Bangladesh Nationalist Party, threatened to burn down any TV or newspaper that showed video or photo of former prime minister Sheikh Hasina at a public rally of his party.
 On 18 August 2024, the offices of Kaler Kantho and Radio Capital were vandalized at the East West Media Group compound.
 About 25 vehicles in the media compound were damaged.
 Moniruzzaman Monir, President of Raipura Upazila press club and correspondent of Desh Rupantar, was shot after being physically assaulted on 13 August.

+On 19 December 2025, Mobs attacked, vandalized, and set fire to the offices of Daily Prothom Alo and The Daily Star.
+As a result of the attack, both newspapers were not published on Friday, and their online operations were nearly paralyzed.
+Upon hearing the news, the chairman of the Editors’ Council and Nurul Kabir, editor of New Age, went to the offices and were harassed by the attackers.
+UN rapporteur Irene Khan described impunity under the Yunus government at the core of mob violence against media and stated that hundreds of journalists were arbitrarily detained for prolonged periods under "politically motivated" dubious charges after August 2024.

+On 18 June 2026, Rezanur Islam, acting editor of Dainik Agrojatra Pratidin, was arrested by the Bogra Detective Branch in connection with a Cyber Security Act case filed after his newspaper published a report alleging corruption involving Mir Shahe Alam.
+A complaint was filed against six individuals associated with the publication, including its publisher, editors and reporters.
+PEN Bangladesh called for Islam's release stating that the right to investigate and report on matters of public interest is a key component of freedom of expression and public accountability and that such arrests and criminal charges would have a "chilling effect" on investigative journalism.

+On 23 June 2026, Mahfuzur Rahman Shishir, a multimedia reporter for the daily Sokal, was assaulted following an anti-Awami League protest march at Dhanmondi 32 by Jamaat-e-Islami associates for trying to take statements from rally participants.
+The activists allegedly grabbed Shishir by the collar and punched him and kicked him.
+Jatiyatabadi Chhatra Dal protested what it termed a "barbaric, criminal-style attack and harassment" of journalists by Jamaat leaders and activists.